saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 Espresso and XCUITest real device testing is supported on TestObject, our [Legacy Real Device Cloud Platform](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721177), which you can access via **Sauce Apps** > **Legacy RDC**.

-In early 2021, support will be moving from TestObject to Sauce Labs.
+In spring 2021, Espresso and XCUITest support move from TestObject to Sauce Labs.
 See [Real Device Testing in Sauce Labs Feature Preview](https://wiki.saucelabs.com/display/DOCS/Real+Device+Testing+in+Sauce+Labs+Feature+Preview) for more information.
 :::

 Automated testing is included in the two most common integrated development environments (IDEs) used for making mobile apps:

-* Android Studio, published by Google, provides automated testing capability by way of Espresso
+* Android Studio, published by Google, provides automated testing capability by way of Espresso.
-* XCode, the standard development environment for creating Apple iOS apps, uses XCUITest
+* XCode, the standard development environment for creating Apple iOS apps, uses XCUITest.

 Our Sauce Runner for Real Devices test runner enables you to integrate Espresso and XCUITest with Sauce Labs real device testing.
 Leverage the power of our 2,000+ Android and iOS devices to run mobile app user interface (UI) tests, accelerate test execution with parallel testing, and gain immediate insight with test reporting comprised of video, screenshots, and logs.